MercadoLibre: History

-In 2016, Mercado Libre relocated its Brazilian headquarters to new offices in São Paulo, Brazil.
+In 2016, MercadoLibre relocated its Brazilian headquarters to new offices in São Paulo, Brazil.
 The 17,000 square meter complex, named Melicidade, held a cafeteria, auditorium, gym, beauty parlor, meeting and training rooms, and a recreation area.
-In March 2016, Mercado Libre announced its expansion into Córdoba, Argentina with its new software center.
-However, the company will close the Córdoba offices in August, 2025, citing the high cost of municipal taxes, with all staff continuing their work remotely.
-Mercado Libre opened its first Colombian office in Bogotá in October 2016.
+In March 2016, MercadoLibre announced its expansion into Córdoba, Argentina with its new software center.

+However, the company announced that the offices located in Córdoba would be closing their doors in August 2025, citing the high cost of municipal taxes, with all the company's staff continuing their work remotely.
+MercadoLibre opened its first Colombian office in Bogotá in October 2016.
 It was the company's fourth customer service center in Latin America, following centers in Argentina, Brazil and Uruguay.

-On June 19, 2017, Mercado Libre became a NASDAQ-100 company.

-In 2019, Mercado Libre opened its first distribution centers in Argentina, Brazil and Mexico.

-In March 2020, Mercado Libre announced its new distribution centers in Chile and Colombia.
-In June 2020, Mercado Libre announced its new software center in Colombia.

-In March 2021, Mercado Libre announced an investment of $1.8 billion in its Brazilian operations.
+On June 19, 2017, MercadoLibre became a NASDAQ-100 company.
+In 2019, MercadoLibre opened its first distribution centers in Argentina, Brazil and Mexico.
+In March 2020, MercadoLibre announced its new distribution centers in Chile and Colombia.
+In June 2020, MercadoLibre announced its new software center in Colombia.
+In March 2021, MercadoLibre announced an investment of R$1.8 billion in its Brazilian operations.

+In April 2025, MercadoLibre announced a ARS$2.6 billion investment in Argentina, representing a 53% increase from the previous year, as part of its regional expansion strategy across Latin America, with plans to hire 2,000 additional employees and expand its logistics network and technological capabilities.